ctrlplusb/easy-peasy/README.md

 #### Final notes

-This is by no means an exhaustive overview of Easy Peasy.
-We _highly_ recommend you read through the [API](#API) documentation to gain a more full understanding of the tools and helpers that Easy Peasy exposes to you.
+This is by no means an exhaustive overview of Easy Peasy's API.
+We _highly_ recommend you read through the [API](#API) documentation to gain a fuller understanding of the tools and helpers that Easy Peasy provides to you.

 <p>&nbsp;</p>